Storage channel news roundup for Aug. 13-19, 2009

 SearchStorage: Don't SLC drives also have slower write speeds?

 Moshayedi: We can get pretty fast writes, up to 300 MBps, and up to 550 MBps reads, on our third-generation SLC product.
-That's much higher
+That's much higher than we

 Read the rest of this Q&A with STEC President and CTO Mark Moshayedi.